Reading: Practical Part 13. Practical Assessment: Build a Production SDD Pipeline

 antipattern-audit.md

-If working on a real project, names can be adapted.
-But the roles of the files must remain the same: origin, defect, fix, rules, facts, arbitration, budget, metrics, readiness, and process audit.
+If you work in a real project, the names can be adapted.
+But the roles of the files must remain the same: provenance, defect, fix, rules, facts, arbitration, budget, metrics, readiness, and process audit.

-Before filling in your own package, open [examples/templates/capstone-dossier.md](examples/templates/capstone-dossier.md).
-This is the reference "golden path" first pass for high_memory_usage: it shows how many facts are sufficient for the exam, without turning the chapter into a large production document.
+Before filling out your package, open [examples/templates/capstone-dossier.md](examples/templates/capstone-dossier.md).
+This is the reference "golden path" of the first pass through high_memory_usage: it shows how many facts are enough for the capstone, without turning the chapter into a large production document.

-Use it as a size limiter.
-If your capstone/README.md or validation.md becomes noticeably longer than the reference, first check whether artifacts from the full track have crept in: scorebook, metric_network, full out/duel.json, entire budget plan, or detailed chat history.
+Use it as a size governor.
+If your capstone/README.md or validation.md comes out noticeably longer than the reference, first check whether artifacts from the full track have leaked in: scorebook, metric_network, the full out/duel.json, the entire budget plan, or a detailed chat history.

-In chapters 1–12, look for the "How this goes into capstone/" block.
-It is more important than the full list of chapter artifacts on the first pass.
-If the block says to transfer one line, one accepted candidate, one defensive invariant, or one readiness verdict, do not expand the evidence package to all files of the full production track.
+In chapters 1–12 look for a block titled "How this gets into capstone/".
+It is more important on the first pass than the full list of the chapter's artifacts.
+If the block says to move over one line, one accepted candidate, one defensive invariant, or one readiness verdict, do not expand the evidence package to all the files of the full production track.

-Before starting, write five placeholder lines in capstone/README.md:
+Before starting, write five template lines into capstone/README.md:

 Incident-case: